ericksonl/ericksonl/README.md

   👩🏻‍💻 Fullstack enginner with a love for Data Analytics and JavaScript

+  🏫 Master of Science in Data Analytics (2026)

-  🏫 Mathematics and Computer Science graduate (2023)
+  🎓 Bachelor of Science in Mathematics and Computer Science (2023)

 </div>